orhun/git-cliff/website/docs/usage/args.md

 The naming convention: `*_at` is inclusive, `*_before` / `*_after` is exclusive.
 Within each pair, at most one may be set.
 The two pairs are independent, so any inclusivity combination is expressible.
 Unspecified sides fall back to the existing defaults (left = first commit, right = `HEAD`).

-CLI values override config values on the same side, so a shared team config can be locally overridden without editing the file.
+CLI overrides config one side at a time: setting either flag for a side replaces both config keys for that side.
+So `--start-at v1.0.0` on the CLI cleanly overrides `start_after = "v0.9.0"` from a shared team config (the left side becomes inclusive at `v1.0.0`); config's right side is untouched.

 ### Conflicts